M-Reimer/rocwebcontrol/README.md

 You'll also need some ISP programmer device to flash HoodLoader2.
 The IwitVolumeKnob GitHub page has [some instructions on how to do this](https://github.com/M-Reimer/IwitVolumeKnob#burning-the-bootloader).

-After burning the bootloader, you can just upload Avidemux Control via the Arduino IDE.
+After burning the bootloader, you can just upload RocWeb Control via the Arduino IDE.